 Jack Mason

-John Richard Mason (26 March 1874 – 15 October 1958), known as Jack Mason, was an English amateur cricketer who played first-class cricket for Kent County Cricket Club between 1893 and 1914, captaining the team between 1898 and 1902.
+John Richard Mason (26 March 1874 – 15 October 1958), known as Jack Mason, was an English first-class cricketer with amateur status who played county cricket for Kent between 1893 and 1914, captaining the team between 1898 and 1902.
 He played for England in five Test matches on A. E. Stoddart's 1897–98 tour of Australia.
 Over six feet tall, Mason was a right-handed batsman and right-arm fast-medium pace bowler, classified as a genuine all-rounder.
 Wisden Cricketers' Almanack considered him to be "one of the finest amateur all-rounders to play for Kent".
 Mason was chosen as one of the five Wisden Cricketers of the Year in 1898.

 Grove City College Band and Orchestra 2020 - 2022 - 2022-08-01T00:00:00.000000Z